List of United States governors born outside the United States

 Only three foreign-born women have served as U.S. governors – Madeleine Kunin of Vermont, who was born in Switzerland; Jennifer Granholm of Michigan, who was born in Canada; and Kate Brown of Oregon, who was born in Spain.

 List

+18th century

+Governors who were succeeded by other foreign-born governors are marked with a dagger (†).
+Governors who were preceded by other foreign-born governors are marked with a section sign (§).

+19th century

+Governors who were succeeded by other foreign-born governors are marked with a dagger (†).
+Governors who were preceded by other foreign-born governors are marked with a section sign (§).

+20th century

-Governors who were succeeded by another foreign-born governor are marked with a dagger (†).
-Governors who were preceded by another foreign-born governor are marked with a section sign (§).
+Governors who were succeeded by other foreign-born governors are marked with a dagger (†).
+Governors who were preceded by other foreign-born governors are marked with a section sign (§).